Linear density

-Although (linear) density is most often used to mean (linear) mass density, the concept can be generalized for the any other quantity per unit of length, called lineic quantities in ISQ.
+Although (linear) density is most often used to mean (linear) mass density, the concept can be generalized for the quotient of any other quantity by length, called lineic quantities in the ISQ.

 For example, linear charge density or lineic electric charge is the amount of electric charge per unit length.

 Linear density most often describes the characteristics of one-dimensional objects, although linear density can also be used to describe the density along one particular spatial dimension of a three-dimensional object.

-Linear mass density
+Definition

 Consider a long, thin rod of mass $M$ and length $L$.
 To calculate the average linear mass density, $\bar\lambda_m$, of this one dimensional object, we can simply divide the total mass, $M$, by the total length, $L$: